 The same is true when it comes to managing customer reviews for your business.
 There are so many different places a business can be reviewed today that keeping them all in order can feel a bit like a game of Whac-a-mole.
-(A few examples would be G2, Gartner Peer Insights, and Capterra.)

 This was the problem we faced at HubSpot.
 If we tried to give the same care and attention to every single review site, we’d only have a minimal impact on each site.
 While it was important for us to read and consider every piece of feedback, it was also crucial for us to understand which sites were going to have the most impact in moving HubSpot’s mission forward: helping millions of organizations grow better.

 However, how exactly could we determine which sites were likely to have the greatest impact?
 We needed to figure out which sites were wholesome brand-builders and which were just tasty distractions.